 - Give the mixture a stir with a spatula until everything is incorporated.

 - Transfer the batter into the prepared baking container and smooth out the top.
 Add some black sesame seeds as a garnish on top if you wish.

 - Gently tap the baking container a few times on the table to release any trapped air bubbles.

 - Bake for 35-40 minutes at 350°F/177°C or until a toothpick inserted comes out clean.
 Top will be slightly brown.

 - Remove from oven and let cool over a cooling rack.

 - Cut into squares using a sharp serrated knife and serve at room temperature.

-Recipe inspired by and adapted from Rezel Kealoha.
+Recipe inspired by Rezel Kealoha.